ibizaman/blog/posts/2020-10-16-2-add-syntax-highlighting.markdown

 This is "just" a matter of creating a CSS file and adding it to the repository.
-The hard part is to have the patience to create the CSS file, at least for me.
+The hard part is to have the patience to create the CSS file, at least for me, because the css classes are not descriptive (ex: what the hell are `class="ot"` and `class="op"`?).
 I tried finding ready to use ones but I could only find some on [tejasbubane/hakyll-css](https://github.com/tejasbubane/hakyll-css).
 I chose the [zenburn](https://raw.githubusercontent.com/tejasbubane/hakyll-css/master/css/zenburn.css)